-Charlotte Mason also thought children are ‘persons of good will, with honest desires toward right thinking and right living.’
-In this, Mason seems to say that children see the right thing to do and have a desire to do it (this is also the underlying basis of many unschooling parents’ philosophies).
+Charlotte Mason also thought children are ‘persons of goodwill, with honest desires toward right thinking and right living.’
+In this, Mason seems to say that children see the right thing to do and desire to do it (this is also the underlying basis of many unschooling parents’ philosophies).

-This goes against my experience of children.
+This goes against my experience with children.
 My experience of children is that they push boundaries and often do not have goodwill towards those around them, especially a sibling who might irritate them.

 It doesn’t seem like they have ‘desires towards right living’ when they display these actions.
 When children gravitate towards unlimited quantities of chocolate biscuits and unlimited hours on computer games, it doesn’t seem like they have a desire towards right thinking.

 Christine Miller from ClassicalHomeschooling.Org put it like this: